arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-rs485/content.md

 ###  The Opta™ Sender Sketch

-First, we need to define the RS-485 transmission parameters:
+The first step to do is to define the RS-485 transmission parameters:

 ```arduino
 #include <ArduinoRS485.h>